 Processing of personal data when you visit us in person

-It is our responsibility to ensure that your legal protection and security, and that of our employees, is safeguarded when you use services at the Ministry for Foreign Affairs or Finnish missions abroad.
-This is why we collect personal data when you use our services.
+It is our responsibility to ensure that your legal protection and security, and that of our employees, is safeguarded when you visit the Ministry for Foreign Affairs or Finnish missions abroad.
+This is why we collect personal data when you visit us.
 Personal data is processed as part of guest reception services, preparedness in rescue services, access control and camera surveillance.

-When you arrive to attend a pre-scheduled meeting, we provide the lobby service company with your name and, when necessary, information on the organisation you represent.
-The lobby service companies at Finnish missions abroad retain your personal data for one month from the date of your visit.
+When you arrive to attend a pre-scheduled meeting, we provide the reception services company with your name and, when necessary, information on the organisation you represent.
+Local reception services companies at Finnish missions abroad retain your personal data for one month from the date of your visit.